dr-natetorious/book-Fuzz_Testing/Chapters/1_AFL.md

-# Chapter 1: AFL++ for Binary and Native Application Security
+# AFL++ for Binary and Native Application Security

 *Discovering your first vulnerability using coverage-guided fuzzing and understanding how native code crashes affect modern application architectures*